Javier-Andres-Dominguez/AutoHotKey-GameScripts/README.md

 Instalation of AHK: https://www.autohotkey.com/ <br>
 The main editor: https://www.autohotkey.com/scite4ahk/ <br>
 There is also a folder named AHI, that is an implementation of AHK. <br>
-For more information check https://github.com/evilC/AutoHotInterception
+For more AHI information or the installation guide check https://github.com/evilC/AutoHotInterception